jchatel/quickmail-next-docs/deliverability/understanding-bounces.md

 To solve it, please revisit your cold email strategy to avoid bounces from happening again.

-For detailed fixes on these issues, refer to our Fixing Bounces Guide**.
+For detailed fixes on these issues, refer to our Fixing Bounces Guide.

 -https://help.quickmail.com/deliverability/troubleshooting-handling-sender-related-bounces/